jenkinsci/dynatrace-plugin/README.md

 server=${dt_server},loglevel=warning,optionTestRunIdJava=${dtTestrunID}" />
 ```

 At the end of the build, add the Dynatrace AppMon **post-build action** to retrieve the test results.
-You can also decide if the AppMon test results will fail the build.
+You can also decide if the test results will change the build status.

 ![post build action](https://github.com/Dynatrace/Dynatrace-Jenkins-Plugin/blob/master/img/conf/post_build_action.png)